sebastiencaille/sky-lib/skylib-java/README.md

 JTextField stringEditor = new JTextField();
 booleanProperty.bind(booleanToString()).bind(value(stringEditor));
 ```
-Working with selections
+**Working with selections**

 The lists/tables/... selection is bound to a property.
 This property is updated when the selection has changed, and the selection is updated when the property is updated.
 When the content of the list/table/... is updated, the selection lost.
 The solution is to detach the selection binding before updating the component, and re-attach it after the component has changed

-_When staticListSelection is updated_:
+In the example, when staticListSelection is updated:
 1. the dynamicListSelectionProperty is detached from dynamicListEditor, thanks to detachOnUpdateOf
 1. the dynamicListEditor is updated and the selection is lost
 1. the dynamicListSelectionProperty is re-attached